Introduction

 pub asset: TranscriptionAsset,

 /// The ranges `[start, end]` of the passages to transcribe.
-Stored as a map maping a unique ID
+Stored as a map mapping a unique ID

 /// to the start and end of the passage.
-A map is used to get the indices instead of getting
+A map is used instead of a list because reordering the

-/// them from a vector because reordering the passages would change the resulting exercise IDs.
+/// passages would change the resulting exercise IDs.

 pub intervals: HashMap<usize, (String, String)>,